10 Tips to Maximizing Value from Your Dreaded Performance Review

 Your performance review grade is not a reflection of your value as a human being, nor your future value to the organization.
 It merely is a marker to show how you did in a defined period of time, against established goals.
 That’s all.

 Remember, the review process starts with writing really SMART goals!
+Remember this point as you launch into the next performance period!

-I offer one-on-one leadership coaching if you need help with your goals or performance review, or simply want to be a better leader.
+I offer one-on-one leadership coaching if you need help with your goals or performance review or simply want to be a better leader.